- What is Cellulite?

 It's available as a supplement, in capsules or a powder.

-Cellulite is not a disease as such, but it is symptomatic of wider health issues causing problems with connective tissue, circulation, as well as hormone imbalance, free radical damage and toxicity.
+Cellulite can be symptomatic of wider health issues causing problems with connective tissue, circulation, as well as hormone imbalance, free radical damage and toxicity.

 For a healthy body kick start, why not contact us for a personalised health consultation and make a Change For Good?